Moravian Pottery and Tile Works

 The Moravian Pottery & Tile Works (MPTW) is a history museum which is located in Doylestown, Pennsylvania.
 It is owned by the County of Bucks, and operated by TileWorks of Bucks County, a 501c3 non-profit organization.

 The museum was individually listed on the National Register of Historic Places in 1972, and was later included in a National Historic Landmark District along with the Mercer Museum and Fonthill.
 These three structures are the only cast-in-place concrete structures built by Mercer.

 History and museum features

+After Mercer's death in 1930, the Tile Works continued under various leadership but faced challenges, including the Great Depression and World War II.
+Production diminished, and by the 1960s, the facility was underutilized.

+In 1968, Bucks County purchased the property, and in 1974, tile production resumed as part of a working history museum.

+The museum was individually listed on the National Register of Historic Places in 1972, and was later included in a National Historic Landmark District along with the Mercer Museum and Fonthill.

+On April 7, 2021, the non-profit organization TileWorks of Bucks County, founded by former pottery manager, Katia McGuirk, assumed operations under an operating agreement with the County of Bucks, revitalizing the site specifically for the purpose of continuing and advancing the mission of the Moravian Pottery & Tile Works as a working history museum, with a focus on education, community engagement, and sustainable practices.
+Under the leadership of McGuirk, the Tile Works has expanded its offerings to include interactive tours, classes, workshops, creative collaborations, summer Bluegrass concerts outside, winter Night of Song concerts inside, and other cultural events.
+The facility now operates as both a museum and an active tile production studio, preserving Mercer's legacy while adapting to contemporary tastes.

 Handmade tiles are still produced in a manner similar to that developed by the pottery's founder and builder, Henry Chapman Mercer.
 Tile designs are reissues of original designs.
 Mercer was a major proponent of the Arts and Crafts movement in America.
 He directed the work at the pottery from 1898 until his death in 1930.